- Our Farm

 The following policies will help you know what to expect from us and keep our CSA working smoothly for all our members.

-High Ground Organics delivers weekly boxes of certified organic vegetables and fruit to pick-up sites from Palo Alto to Carmel.
-Members (that’s you) sign up in advance and then pick up your box of produce at your pick-up site during the allotted hours on your pick-up day.
+High Ground Organics delivers weekly boxes of certified organic vegetables and fruit to pick-up sites from Redwood City to Carmel.
+As a member, you sign up in advance and then pick up your box of produce at your pick-up site during the allotted hours on your pick-up day.

 - You are responsible for picking up your box from your pick-up site on your pick-up day during the specified time window for your site.
 If you forget to get your box, most hosts will leave the boxes out for you to pick up the next morning.
 Hosts will donate the produce from any leftover boxes after that.
 We do not give refunds for boxes that were not picked up during the posted pick-up times.